ImperialCollegeLondon/safe_web/TASKS.md

  * Replace maps with new versions
  * Species profiles - make
  * Outputs/Wiki/Data to "Data and results" main menu
- * Add market to MySAFE
  * Make all project and output links
  * Word restrictions on project case 300, 500.

-* Add research tags to volunteers sought from project.
-* Show group membership on Profile.

 ### Passwords